Flat Rate Shipping: Only $5.49 for all US orders

-A basic seminar on needles.
+A basic seminar on needles

 The topic is: How do I know when to change my needle?

-I talked to people all day long and fairly often when I ask a customer "Would you like a new needle" I get a response like, My needle still works fine, I don't need change it.
-That reply always makes me wonder just how long has it been since they changed their needle?
+When I hear: My needle still works fine, I don't need change it.
+It makes me wonder just how long has it been since they changed their needle?
 And when I ask, most people have no idea.
-They can't ever remember changing it and the general feeling is, if it's playing, then it's fine.
+They can't ever remember changing it and the general feeling is, if it's playing then it's fine.

-You see, when a needle is kept in use past it's life span, and that point occurs before you'll notice any visible or audible problem, it is now well on it's way to ruining your records.
+You see, when a needle is kept in use past it's life span, and that point occurs before you'll notice any visible or audible problem, it's already well on it's way to ruining your records.
 Some folks scoff and don't buy into this kind of stuff.
 They never change the oil in their car either, scheduled maintenance is for chumps apparently...
 These are the same people who replace fuses with higher ratings rather then fixing the problem.
 You know the type.
 Anyway, needle wear is like gaining weight, it happens just a little every day, so slight you don't notice it.
-But at some point you step on a scale and then it's obvious.
+But at some point you step on a scale and then it's all to obvious.
 So it is with needle wear.
 It is happening with every play and left unchecked, it's guarantied to slowly but surely ruin your records.

 So how long does a needle really last?
 The technical answer is about 2000-3000 plays for a diamond needle and about 600-800 plays for a sapphire tipped needle.
 This of course depends on the condition of your records, worn records wear needles faster.
 That plus the tracking pressure and a several other laws of physics.
 In the end, use the total play numbers mentioned above as outside intervals and you should receive maximum life and enjoyment from your records.